 You can sometimes get cheaper deals by choosing a car hire firm that is not located at an airport.
 Without the on-airport subsidies, the prices for rentals can really drop.
 Do bear in mind that these rental agencies may not have as many vehicles as airport-based companies nor the range.
-However if you are spending a couple of days in the city before heading off then it can make sense to also save on a few days rental and pick it up in the city before you leave.
+However, if you are spending a couple of days in the city before heading off, then it can make sense to also save on a few days rental and pick it up in the city before you leave.

 With any car hire, there are 3 main insurances that you need before you drive away the car and these are Collision Damage Waiver (CDW), Theft Protection (TP) and Third Party (also known as Liability Insurance).
 If you book through a UK car hire site then the chances are they will all be included but, if you go through a US site or while in the US, they may not be included.
-Before looking at any additional insurance for US car hire it is important to establish what you already have.
+Before looking at any additional insurance for US car hire it is important to know what cover you already have.